Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

-where \lstinline!y[*:= z]! is the substitution of the freshest variable (cf.\ \autoref{def:hat_P_subst_typed}) as a special case of simultaneous monadic substitution.
-The rule for the fixed point operator says that $\mathbf{Y}(f) \leadsto f\left(\mathbf{Y}(f)\right)$: \begin{form}[Inequation for Fixedpoint Operator] \end{form}
+where \lstinline!y[*:= z]! is the substitution of the freshest variable (cf.\ Definition \ref{def:hat_P_subst_typed}) as a special case of simultaneous monadic substitution.
+The rule for the fixed point operator says that $\mathbf{Y}(f)$ reduces to $f\left(\mathbf{Y}(f)\right)$: \begin{form}[Rule for fixpoint operator]